Technical

 What Are Workplace Communication Styles?

 Workplace communication styles are the regular ways people share information, express opinions, and react in conversations.
 These patterns affect how clearly teams work together and make decisions.
-Each style shows different preferences for tone, structure, and emotion, which change how messages are understood in meetings, feedback, and daily work.
+Each style shows different preferences for tone, structure, and emotion.

 Why Communication Styles Matter in the Workplace

 Clear communication styles help teams work together smoothly and avoid confusion in daily tasks.
-As hybrid work becomes more common, consistency is key for teams across different locations and roles.
 When employees know how their coworkers share needs and urgency, it is easier to collaborate and make quick decisions.
 Using a communication assessment for hiring helps ensure new hires align with existing team dynamics.

 Key reasons communication styles matter: